 NoScript Anywhere (NSA) is the nickname for the next major iteration of the NoScript security add-on (NoScript 3.x), whose guts have been turned upside down in order to match Mozilla's Electrolysis multiprocessing architecture and implement a porting for Firefox Mobile, available on Android smartphones and tablets.

-This open source (GPL) effort has started in the very beginning of 2011, and is partially funded by the NLNet Foundation.
+This open source (GPL) effort has started in the very beginning of 2011, and has been partially funded by the NLnet Foundation.

 NoScript 3 alpha, available on Firefox 4 Mobile for the Android and Maemo operating systems, offers all the the major security features of "classic" NoScript:

 * Fully implemented on the first NSA (Firefox 4 Mobile); recent (2012) subfeatures

 and the warnning dialog still need to be ported in NSA++ (Android-native Firefox).

 ** Fully implemented on the first NSA (Firefox 4 Mobile); partially working on NSA++ (Android-native Firefox) but needs bug fixing, testing and the Sync functionality to be restored for being usable beyond the basic default LAN protection (which already works).